jacebenson/sn-opencode-starter/.opencode/docs/fluent/table.md

 The autoNumber object is a property within the Table object.

+## IMPORTANT: Auto-Numbering Setup Requirements

+Auto-numbering requires **TWO components** to work properly:

+1. **A number field in the table schema** with the auto-numbering default function
+2. **EITHER** an `autoNumber` property on the Table object **OR** an explicit `sys_number` Record

+### Recommended Approach: Use Record API for sys_number

+While the `autoNumber` property on Table works, using the Record API to create the sys_number record explicitly is more reliable and matches ServiceNow's standard approach.

 Properties
 Name	Type	Description
 prefix	String	A prefix for every record number in the table.
 For example, INC for Incident.
 Default: pre

 number	Integer	The base record number for this table.
 Record numbers are automatically incremented, and the next number is maintained in the Counter [sys_number_counter] table.
 If you set the base number to a value higher than the current counter, the next record number uses the new base number.
 Otherwise the next record number uses the current counter.
-The counter doesn’t reset to a base number lower than itself.
+The counter doesn't reset to a base number lower than itself.

 Default: 1000